venkatFontbonne/my-protfolio/README.md

-# my-protfolio
+# Venkat's portfolio

-this is my professional portfolio
+This is my professional portfolio.
+It uses AWS and React JS